MASTER OF SCIENCE IN INTEGRATED CIRCUIT DESIGN

 Applicant whose native tongue or medium of instruction from previous studies (Bachelor / FH Diploma) is not English must submit at least one of the following:

 Additionally, an Akademische Prüfstelle (APS) certificate is required for applicants with education qualifications from China, Vietnam or Mongolia.
 The APS certificate is compulsory if your Bachelor studies was completed in a Chinese, Vietnamese or Mongolian university, irregardless of nationality.

 For example, a Singapore citizen who completed his entire undergraduate studies in a Chinese university, and holds a Chinese degree, must sit for the APS test and pass it in order to qualify for admissions to a German university.

 If you are making any application to a German university (including the TUM degrees at TUM Asia), the APS certificate is required for all education qualifications from China, Vietnam or Mongolia.
 If you need more information, please contact our team.

 More about APS:

-The Master of Science in Integrated Circuit Design degree is a 20 month full-time programme.
-Students must complete 11 months of coursework with 3 months of internship placement and 6 months of Master Thesis / Dissertation to qualify for graduation.
+The Master of Science in Integrated Circuit Design degree is a 2-year full-time programme.
+Students must complete their coursework, 3-month internship and 6-month of Master Thesis writing to qualify for graduation.

 Lecturers: Assoc Prof Goh Wang Ling, Prof Yeo Kiat Seng & Assoc Prof Chang Chip Hong / Hours: 45 / Semester: 1